-Among patients in the SG035-0004 study, 50% had relapsed after and 50% were refractory to their most recently received therapy.
+Among patients in the SG035-0004 study, 50% had relapsed after their last therapy and 50% were refractory to their last therapy.
 The median number of prior chemotherapy regimens was two (range, 1 to 6).
 Approximately 45% of patients had prior radiation therapy and 26% had prior ASCT.
 The patients included in the trial had a median age of 52 years (range, 14 to 76 years) and an ECOG performance status of 0 or 1.

 Patients who had previous allogeneic stem cell transplantation were excluded from the study.
-However, approximately 22% patients received a stem cell transplant following treatment with brentuximab, which may have confounded the survival benefit observed with brentuximab. pERC considered the trial population of Study SG035-0004 and noted that some patients in the trial could have been eligible for stem cell transplant (SCT).
-Therefore, pERC considered that the trial population may have had a better prognosis than patients who would likely be treated with brentuximab in clinical practice, which may bias study results in favour of brentuximab.
+However, approximately 22% patients received a stem cell transplant following treatment with brentuximab, which may have confounded the survival benefit observed with brentuximab. pERC considered the trial population of Study SG035-0004 and noted that some patients in the trial may have been eligible for stem cell transplantation (SCT).
+Therefore, pERC considered that the trial population may have had a better prognosis than patients who would likely be treated with brentuximab in clinical practice, which may have biased the study results in favour of brentuximab.